emilydolson/phylotrackpy/joss/paper.md

 # Summary

-*In silico* evolution is a powerful paradigm in which a population of individuals is directly represented in a computer program.
-These individuals are allowed to reproduce and mutate, and are often subjected to selective pressures leading to differential reproductive success.
-Consequently, they undergo evolution via natural selection and/or drift.
-This paradigm is used across biological modeling, artificial life, and evolutionary computation.
-One of the benefits of this approach is that it provides the researcher with perfect knowledge of what happened over the entire history of evolution.
-A powerful tool for tracking this information is recording the phylogeny of the population (i.e. the full set of parent-child relationships within the population) [@dolsonInterpretingTapeLife2020].

-Phylotrackpy is a library for tracking digital phylogenies, available both as a C++ library and as a Python wrapper around that library (created via Pybind11 [@pybind11]).
-It is designed to be easily added to pre-existing pieces of software, or used for stand-alone phylogenetic analysis.
-As phylogeny-tracking can be computationally-expensive, Phylotrackpy is written with an eye towards efficiency and has multiple features designed to reduce the memory footprint of phylogenetic information.
-In addition to its support for recording phylogenies, Phylotrackpy also supports calculating a variety of popular phylogenetic topology metrics [@tuckerGuidePhylogeneticMetrics2017].
+*In silico* evolution instantiates the evolutionary mechanisms of heredity, variation, and differential reproductive success within agent-based computational models.
+Under these conditions, populations of virtual agents undergo evolution via natural selection and/or drift [@pennock2007models].
+This experimental paradigm --- used across biological modeling, artificial life, and evolutionary computation --- provides distinct capabilities that complement research with natural model systems.
+One key benefit is complete, exact observability.
+For instance, compiling the full set of parent-child relationships over the history of a population yields complete, exact records of evolutionary lineage.
+This information reveals sequences of events behind gain, loss, or maintenance of specific traits, but also has provides robust inferential power over general factors driving evolution and adaptation like ecology and selection pressure [@dolsonInterpretingTapeLife2020].

+The phylotrack suite packages simulation lineage tracking and analysis capabilities.
+The suite is composed of a header-only C++ library, developed under the umbrella of the Empirical project [@ofria2020empirical], and a Python wrapper around that library created with Pybind11 [@pybind11].
+Both components supply a public-facing API to attach phylogenetic tracking to external digital evolution systems, as well as interfaces for stand-alone application of a variety of popular phylogenetic topology metrics [@tuckerGuidePhylogeneticMetrics2017].
+Underlying algorithm and data structure engineering prioritizes efficiency to support large systems with rapid generational turnover.
+The suite's underlying native implementation ensures fast, memory-efficient runtime, with multiple explicit features (e.g., lineage pruning and consolidation, etc.) included to reduce the memory footprint of phylogenetic information.

 # Statement of Need